WheteThunger/SpawnModularCar/README.md

 **SpawnModularCar** allows players to spawn modular cars.
 Each player can have only one car at a time.

-## Recent breaking changes
+## Recent backwards-incompatible changes

+For all changes, see the updates tab on uMod.

 ##### 3.0.0
-- The auto code lock feature now requires the [Modular Car Code Locks](https://umod.org/plugins/modular-car-code-locks) plugin to work.
+- The auto code lock feature now requires the [Modular Car Code Locks](https://umod.org/plugins/modular-car-code-locks) plugin to be installed to work.
+No configuration required.
   - Removed the `PreventEditingWhileCodeLockedOut` configuration option since the car code locks plugin has a similar setting.

 ##### 2.0.0
 - Automatic fueling now requires the `spawnmodularcar.autofuel` permission.